Copper-Plated Hollow Point: CPHP Bullets Explained

 Hollow point bullets have been used for defense purposes and hunting since their inception.
-These bullets expand rapidly when they impact a target guaranteeing the most possible damage possible without over-penetrating.
-One of the most common types of hollow point for sale today is the copper plated hollow point or CPHP.
+These bullets expand rapidly upon imact, guaranteeing the most damage possible without over-penetrating.
+One of the most common types of hollow point for sale today is the copper-plated hollow point, or CPHP.

-The CPHP is a pretty popular bullet type among backyard shooters, pros and reloaders because it’s versatility.
-You can use it for hunting, home defense, plinking and more.
-Among hollow point ammunition, CPHP is normally the most affordable, its relatively simple manufacturing process allow for the budget minded shooter to be able to get the stopping power of hollow point ammo without the impact on their wallet.
+CPHP is a popular bullet type among backyard shooters, pros and reloaders because of its versatility (you can use it for hunting, home defense, plinking and more).
+Among hollow point ammunition, CPHP is usually the most affordable, with a relatively simple manufacturing process that gives the budget-minded shooter the stopping power of hollow point ammo without the impact on their wallet.

-As the name implies, the bullets themselves are copper plated hollow points.
-That’s pretty self-explanatory and copper over lead is a popular composition because it’s got the weight of lead combined with the smooth, non-corroding copper plating.
-The casing is typically going to be center-primed brass or steel with the main exception being .22 LR ammo, which is rimfire.
-CCI makes one of the most popular CPHP cartridges, it is sold as the Stinger.
+As the name implies, the bullets themselves are copper-plated hollow points – a popular composition over lead because it has the weight of lead combined with the smooth, non-corroding copper plating.
+The casing is typically center-primed brass or steel, with the main exception being .22 LR ammo, which is rimfire.
+CCI makes one of the most popular CPHP cartridges, sold as the Stinger.

-Due to the bullet being coated in copper, you can often use CPHP ammo on shooting ranges both indoor and out and on hunting areas where straight lead is prohibited.
+Due to the bullet being coated in copper, you can often use CPHP ammo on shooting ranges both indoor and out, and in hunting areas where straight lead is prohibited.

 It’s unfair to judge a bullet type alone without considering all the factors.
-There are many manufacturers of CPHP ammo including Winchester and Federal Premium along with a handful of lesser known manufacturers.
-The most obvious improvement over lead round nose bullets is that there is an opening at the end of the bullet that allows for opening of the bullet.
-This imparts more of the bullet's energy into the target resulting in quicker stops or cleaner kills.
+There are many manufacturers of CPHP ammo, including Winchester and Federal Premium, along with a handful of others that are lesser known.
+The most obvious improvement over lead round nose bullets is an opening at the end that allows for the opening of the bullet.
+This imparts more of the bullet's energy into the target, resulting in quicker stops or cleaner kills.

 The copper jacket is an improvement over lead hollow points in that it decreases fragmentation.
-This helps with penetration in that a heavier bullet will retain energy and velocity better than a lighter one.
+This helps with penetration, as a heavier bullet will retain energy and velocity better than a lighter one.
 This way, the bullet will penetrate deeper and hit harder.

 The CPHP is a suitable bullet design for all but the largest game.
-The rapid expansion will greatly increase your chances of a quick, humane kill.
-Many hunters choose this design in a .22 caliber for hunting varmints and predators alike.
-The rapid expansion and reliable design make this bullet a great choice for hunting.
+The rapid expansion will greatly increase your chances of a quick, humane kill – which is why many hunters choose this design in a .22 caliber for hunting varmints and predators alike.